donaldebube/donaldebube/README.md

 **👋 Hi, I’m Donald Ebube.**

-**I am a Data Analyst, passionate about technology and analyzing data in order to provide necessary insights.
-Currently, I am working hard to learn more concepts on how to analyze data appropriately **
+- I am a Data Analyst, passionate about technology and analyzing data in order to provide necessary insights.
+Currently, I am working hard to learn more concepts on how to analyze data appropriately.

 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning SQL and Python for Data Analytics